 Platte River also expressed strong interest for technologies that could store up to 5 MWh of energy.

 Proposals in response to the RFP will be due by 4 p.m.
 Mountain time on March 30.

 Various renewable resources and natural gas-fueled generation from Lodi Energy Center in Lodi, California, have replaced the 51 megawatts (MW) of coal-powered electricity SVP sourced from San Juan Generating Station in New Mexico.
 The move reduces the carbon intensity of Santa Clara’s power supply by about 50 percent.

-The accomplishment began with both residential and business customers pushing the utility to reduce greenhouse gas emissions.
+Thanks to customers The accomplishment began with both residential and business customers pushing the utility to reduce greenhouse gas emissions.
 SVP serves many forward-thinking corporations along with a highly educated and unusually engaged group of residents.
 “We launched the Santa Clara Green Power Program to meet customers’ demands for 100-percent renewable power as the state established its renewable energy goals,” stated SVP Customer Services Manager Larry Owens.

 Santa Clara Green Power launched in 2004, two years after California adopted a renewable portfolio standard (RPS) and two years before the first expansion of the RPS.
 The city continued to monitor its emissions, evaluate resources and update its goals to stay ahead of state mandates, but mostly to meet and exceed customer expectations.

 Keeping up with the expectations of business customers in the center of the technology industry has challenged SVP to keep reaching higher, too.
 SVP Public Benefits Manager Mary Medeiros McEnroe noted, “Many of our large key customers have corporate sustainability initiatives and have been the drivers behind some of our programs.”